GIT-MSK/PIZER0/README.md

 ### BadUSB with the ability to use advanced python scripting and modules

+> NB!
+The USB-cable or USB-addon has to be connected to the data-port on the RPIzero

 Start every payload by importing the main HID file

 example: